BackofenLab/AlgoDat/README.md

 make
 ```

-Ok, you need to have the Latex world installed.
+Ok, you need to have the Latex world installed and you need to have the Corporate Design latex package available.
+More information can be found here: http://www.zuv.uni-freiburg.de/service/cd ... ok maybe not so easy.

 ## Clone repository